periode/digital-culture/sessions/02_structure.md

 ---

-The clash between east and west codes[^ref-lessig].
+The clash between east and west codes[^ref-lessig] is the clash between technological will and political will.

 [^ref-lessig]: Lessig, Lawrence. _Code and Other Laws of Cyberspace_.
 Basic Books, Inc., 1999. <https://lessig.org/product/code/>